dfelinto/blender-manual/constraints/the_stack.rst

 - So the next constraint evaluated is the :guilabel:`Child Of` one, which is currently reduced.
 - Finally, the size of our cube is bounded by the :guilabel:`Limit Scale` last constraint.

-   So here, the size of the cube is first controlled by the target of the :guilabel:`Child Of` constraint, within the limits allowed by the next :guilabel:`Limit Scale` constraint… As with modifiers, order is crucial!
+   So here, the size of the cube is first controlled by the target of the :guilabel:`Child Of` constraint, within the limits allowed by the next :guilabel:`Limit Scale` constraint...
+As with modifiers, order is crucial!

 You can move a constraint up and down the stack by using the small up/down arrow buttons that are drawn in its header, to the right of the constraint name.